CassFairiesClub/ASCII-MEMORY/README.md

 - The tabs are separate pages inside the app, so switching tabs reloads the page.
 To avoid losing work, the Generate tab keeps a session draft: all settings, the address/amount/fee, any hand edits, and a copy of the image (downscaled to 1600 px, WebP).
 The draft is restored when you come back.
 - The View tab remembers the last inscription it showed and caches completed lookups for the session (up to 6, oldest dropped first if storage runs out).
 Coming back from Generate redraws the art without calling coinset.org; a **Reload from chain** button forces a fresh lookup.
 Pending transactions and empty or failed lookups are never cached.
-- **Any address:** type an `xch1…` (or `txch1…`) address or a name such as `@cassfairiesclub` (XCHandles and Namesdao, with the same agreement, single-service and conflict handling as Generate) instead of an ID, or use the **The Wall's address** example button, to list every ASCII art inscription that address received, whatever the amount, with the same count, **Show last** and **Sort** controls as The Wall.
+- **Any address:** type an `xch1…` (or `txch1…`) address or a name (`@name` for XCHandles, `name.xch` for Namesdao), with the same namespace check as Generate: the list is for the namespace you wrote, and a warning appears when the other one holds that name at a different address instead of an ID, or use the **The Wall's address** example button, to list every ASCII art inscription that address received, whatever the amount, with the same count, **Show last** and **Sort** controls as The Wall.
 A handle is looked up on `api.xchandles.com` and shown next to the address it points at.
 The address or handle goes in the link (`viewer.html#xch1…` or `viewer.html#@name`), and each address keeps its own index on the device, so reopening it only checks for new coins.
 A busy address can take a while the first time: each check reads at most 200 coins' blocks and then continues on its own.
 - **Just-sent inscriptions:** a transaction can take a few seconds to reach coinset.org's mempool.
 If an ID is not found yet, or its coin is unspent with no memos yet, View looks it up again every 5 seconds for up to 2 minutes, with a countdown.
 Once the transaction is in the mempool, it waits for confirmation and switches to the permanent coin link.
 - After **Send with Sage…**, the result has an **Open in viewer →** link that opens the View tab on the new inscription.